Ride-hailing is that on-demand service that connects passengers with drivers through mobile applications. It’s Uber, Lyft, Grab and that lot.

 I’m no expert but I’m sure there are many aspects to ride-hailing that need improvement and innovation to continue moving forward.
 I just can’t really think of them right now.

-However, as you can guess from the title, there is one topic that’s been circling around the topic of ride-hailing like an elephant in a room full of Prius Uber taxis:
+However, as you can guess from the title, there is one topic that’s been circling around ride-hailing like an elephant in a room full of Toyota Prius Uber taxi's:

-Driverless taxis, called autonomous vehicles or robotaxis, are being tested in a few cities worldwide.
+Driverless Vehicles, also known as autonomous vehicles, or robotaxis, are being tested in a few cities worldwide.

 Is it the answer to “what’s next?” in the world of ride-hailing?
 Let’s discuss.